 How To Enjoy a Responsible Beach Bonfire

-Whether you’re spending the day surfing, or camping on the beach, there’s something magical about watching the sunset by the flickering warmth of a beach bonfire, backed by the sound of crashing waves.
+Whether you’re spending the day surfing, or on the beach, there’s something magical about watching the sunset by the flickering warmth of a beach bonfire, backed by the sound of crashing waves.
 But it’s important to consider the environment, every time you build a fire.

 Some would argue that building a beach bonfire in the sand where there is no designated fire ring is not environmentally friendly.
 And yes, we tend to agree, and do not recommend building fires wherever you want.